hb9kns/cronwatch/README.md

   for the arguments to `WARN, REPORT, BDIR, BFILE,` as these will be processed by `eval` shell command.
 - All other keywords are ignored, therefore you can use e.g '#' or ';' or '%' for comment lines.
+- The format of `BFILE` is not HTML but plain text, even if the default name says so.
+The suffix `.html` helps with most HTTP servers, but for the script itself, it is irrelevant.

 #### Example